 A numbered display equation - one set off by vertical space from the text and centered horizontally - is produced by the equation environment.
-An unnumbered display equation is produced by the displaymath environment.
+An unnumbered display equation is produced by the displaymath environment (or equation with amsmath package).

 Again, in either environment, you can use any of the symbols and structures available in LATEX; this section will just give a couple of examples of display equations in context.
 First, consider the equation, shown as an inline equation above: